opentripplanner/OpenTripPlanner/docs/Configuration.md

 The routing request parameter `mode` determines which transport modalities should be considered when calculating the list of routes.

-Some modes (mostly bicycle and car) also have optional qualifiers `RENT` and `PARK` to specify if vehicles are to be parked at a station or rented.
+Some modes (mostly bicycle and car) also have optional qualifiers `RENT`, `HAIL` or `PARK` to specify if vehicles are to be parked at a station or rented.
 In theory this can also apply to other modes but makes sense only in select cases which are listed below.

 Whether a transport mode is available highly depends on the input feeds (GTFS, OSM, bike sharing feeds) and the graph building options supplied to OTP.